Nathaniel Cooke: Chess set

 Cooke registered his design at the United Kingdom Patent Office on 1 March 1849 under the Ornamental Designs Act 1842.
 Cooke was the editor of The Illustrated London News, the newspaper where Howard Staunton wrote a regular chess column.
 Cooke asked Staunton to advertise his chess set.
 Staunton did so in his column on 8 September 1849, and the set became famous under the name Staunton rather than Cooke.

 Other businesses

 In addition, Cooke was an ambitious London-based publisher who, as Ingram, Cooke & Co., produced many volumes of history, travel guides, and other works.
-Ingram and Cooke were the proprietors of the mid-Victorian National Illustrated Library that failed in 1854 due to carrying an excess amount of titles:
+Ingram and Cooke were the proprietors of the mid-Victorian National Illustrated Library that failed in 1854 due to carrying an excess number of titles:

 When the National Illustrated Library was started, all were pleased and surprised at the appearance and price of the volumes, and it is certain that they would have paid; but a fatal error was made, almost at once, in commencing the publishing of other libraries at the same office, and in the purchasing at high prices old plates for republication; so many series came from the publisher ... that their advertisements were confusion worse confounded, and everybody was lost in the maze.
 The proprietor has now given up the business, not without a very serious loss.